SnippexAI/snippex-free-samples/Mike_Mooney/Influence,_New_and_Expanded_by_Robert_B_Cialdini_and_Mike_Mooney.md

 ## 06 | Understanding the Scarcity Principle: Impact and Implications on Human Behavior and Decision-Making

-Welcome!
-This is **Mike Mooney**, your transformational coach, and today we're going to talk about an incredibly powerful principle that influences human behavior and decision-making.
+We're going to talk about an incredibly powerful principle that influences human behavior and decision-making.
 It's called the **scarcity principle**.
 Have you ever desired something more just because it was hard to get or felt pressured to make a decision fearing you might miss out on a valuable opportunity?

 Simply put, the scarcity principle is the idea that **opportunities appear more valuable when they are less available**.
 It's like a magnet to the human mind, pulling us towards things that are rare, exclusive or dwindling in availability.
 It's the principle that makes limited edition items seem more valuable, or that last slice of pizza more appealing.